fmoyaflores/OSBN/README.md

 ---

-**Option B: Extended Estimated Budget: $1,995,000**
+### Option B: Extended Budget

-### Detailed Budget Breakdown - Option B
+**Total Cost: $1,995,000**

-Below is an extended version of how a $1,995,000 budget can be allocated across key project areas.
+Below is an extended version of how a $1,995,000, multi-year budget can be allocated across key project areas.

 | **Category**                      | **Budget Allocation** |
 |----------------------------------|-----------------------|